The Isaac Newton Group of Telescopes (ING) consists of the William Herschel

-The ING Board and the Director's Advisory Committee
+The ING Board and the Director´s Advisory Group

-the operation of and the sharing of observing time on the ING telescopes.
-The
+for the operation of and the sharing of observing time on the ING telescopes.

-ING Board was set up to oversee the operation of this agreement, to foster and
+The ING Board was set up to oversee the operation of this agreement, to foster

-develop collaboration between astronomers of the United Kingdom, the Netherlands
+and develop collaboration between astronomers of the United Kingdom, the

-and Spain, and to ensure that the telescope installations are maintained in
+Netherlands and Spain, and to ensure that the telescope installations are

-the forefront of world astronomy.
-In particular, the ING Board oversees the
+maintained in the forefront of world astronomy.
+In particular, the ING Board

-programme of instrumentation development, determines the programme of operation
+oversees the programme of instrumentation development, determines the programme

-and maintenance of the installations, approves annual budgets and forward estimates
+of operation and maintenance of the installations, approves annual budgets

-and determines the arrangements for the allocation of observing time.
+and forward estimates and determines the arrangements for the allocation

-The Director’s Advisory Committee (DAC) assists the observatory in defining
+The Director’s Advisory Group (DAG) assists the observatory in defining the

-the strategic direction for operation and development of the telescopes.
-It
+strategic direction for operation and development of the telescopes.
+It also

-also provides an international perspective and acts as an independent contact
+provides an international perspective and act as an independent contact point

 Telescope Time and Data Ownership